flutter/website/tutorials/layout/index.md

 <a name="step-4"></a>
 ### Step 4: Implement the text section

-The text section is fairly wordy, so it's also defined as a variable.
+Define the text section, which is fairly long, as a variable.
-The text is placed in a Container in order to add 32 pixels of padding on each edge.
+Put the text in a Container to enable adding 32 pixels of padding along each edge.
 The `softwrap` property indicates whether the text should break on soft line breaks, such as periods or commas.